A Detailed Guide To Selling A Business By Yourself & Doing A Better Job Than A Business Broker Would

 What Actually Happens

 They'll list your business at one or more of these locations.
-But, and this is an important but, see our examples below showing how and why these brokers' listings often languish online for years without the business getting sold.
+But, these brokers' listings often languish online for years without the business getting sold (there's an example later, with images).

 To be fair to brokers, this service is useful to many businesses who don't want staff & customers knowing the firm is for sale.
 However, there are other, free, ways to maintain your anonymity (discussed later).

-1 c) Why you should avoid using a business broker.
+1 (iii) Why you should avoid using a business broker.

 Why should small businesses (under £2m in turnover) avoid brokers?
 Several reasons: